EarthObservationSimulator/orbitpy/docs/validation.rst

 **Sensors:**

-1. A 10 degree (fullcone angle) conical sensor.
+1. A 20 degree (diameter) conical sensor.
-2. A 10 degree along track, 15 degree across track rectangular sensor.
+2. A 20 degree along track, 30 degree across track rectangular sensor.
-3. A 15 degree along track, 10 degree across track rectangular sensor.
+3. A 30 degree along track, 20 degree across track rectangular sensor.

+*Note:* STK considers sensor specifications through *half-angles*.
+Hence the STK validation files are named for example as `Rect_15_10_P3.sn3`, which would correspond to a rectangular sensor with angle-height 30 deg and angle-width 20deg.

 **Orientations:**
 213 (order = first Y, then X, then Z) Euler (instrinsic) rotations in degrees.